Sachinbambhaniya18/fake-it/README.md

 # Fake-It

-Fake-It is a lightweight mock API platform designed to help frontend developers and testers work independently of live backend services.

-It provides a web interface and backend service that allow users to define HTTP endpoints dynamically and return predefined responses.
-Incoming requests are matched against stored mock definitions and served accordingly.

-The project consists of a React-based frontend for managing mocks and a Spring Boot backend responsible for request matching and response handling.

----

-## Overview

 In many development workflows, frontend development and testing depend on backend APIs that may be incomplete, unstable, or unavailable.
 Fake-It addresses this by allowing teams to define mock APIs at runtime without modifying application code.

 Mock definitions are persisted in a relational database and can be enabled or disabled as needed.